DataProvider in TestNG (with Examples)

 Scenario to Automate:

-In this scenario, we will take a very simple example of LogIn application pixabay where the username and password are required to clear the authentication.
+Let’s automate a scenario using data provider feature in the following test.
+In this scenario, we will take a very simple example of LogIn application of pixabay, where the username and password are required to clear the authentication.

 First, make two accounts from two different email ids and passwords on the pixabay website.
 You can also take another website for your convenience.
 Now automate the following scenario below.